twitter/util/README.md

 Like arithmetic on doubles, `Time` and `Duration` arithmetic is now free of overflows.
 Instead, they overflow to `Top` and `Bottom` values, which are analogous to positive and negative infinity.

-Since the resolution of `Time.now` has been reduced (and is also more expensive due to its use of system time), a new `Stopwatch` API has been introduced in order to calculate durations of time.
+Since the resolution of `Time.now` has been reduced (and is also more expensive due to its use of system time), a new `Stopwatch` API has been introduced to calculate durations of time.

 It's used simply: